MidnightBiscuit/Duffing_equation_solve/README.md

 `Doubly_driven_oscillator_solveivp.py` is a program solving numerically the "modified" Duffing equation.
 The numerical solution relies on the function `solve_ivp` from `scipy` module.
 The method used is by default `RK45` ans `LSODA` proved to be a bit less precise.
 It is much faster that "naïvely" implementing a RK4 method by a factor 25 approximately.
+This program can solve the equation for different drive frequencies ($\omega$).
+To save memory usage only the last data points are saved for each frequency.

+Plotting the amplitude of motion against the drive frequency shows good agrement with the theory.

 ![Amplitude vs. detuning](hilbert_height_250204_REINMAN_RK45_a0241_4_1040.png)